SkoolNotes/Taproot/2020BIO101/KBhBIO101ViralInfection.md

 5.  **Assembly** => put it all togethr
 6.  **Viral Exit** => mature virons leave

+## Viral attachment
+To be able to enter a cell, viruses have to do something to stick to it.
+B/c otherwise they would just be stuck in the bloodstream and be very sod.

+There are two types of viruses

+This process causes the organism-specific response to viruses:

+1. Attachment: adhere roughly to random sugar proteins
+2. Binding: roll over slowly, and bind to the entry receptor it needs

 ## Viral Entry
 ### Direct Injection/insertion
 - Insert genome through the bi-layer